secretGeek/documentation/en/fundamentals/model-view-viewmodel.md

 # Model view viewmodel (MVVM)

-Model-View-ViewModel, or MVVM for short, is a variation of Martin Fowler's Presentation Model pattern.
-MVVM abstracts a view's state and behavior making view independent of any specific UI framework.
+Model-View-ViewModel, or MVVM for short, is a design pattern that is a variation of Martin Fowler's Presentation Model pattern which abstracts a view's state and behavior making view independent of any specific UI framework.

 MVVM promotes event-driven programming of user interfaces, and declarative property and command binding.